monacodelisa/Cute-Puppies-Company-Landing-Page/README.md

 <h1>Company Home Page with Flexbox</h1>
 <p> I did this project as part of the CodeCademy Frontend Engeneer Path,
-  there was a lot of freedom, so I did many extra things that were not required, but I was just coding for fun - </p>
+  there was a lot of freedom, so I did many extra things that were not required, but I was just coding for fun - Jan 30, 2022</p>

 <p> I added my custom favicon, and added some transitions & hover effects <br>
   however I did the project after work, after I have been coding for several hours <br>